TV Rights Trial Of PSG Chief Al-Khelaifi And Ex-FIFA Official Valcke Opens - UrduPoint

 TV Rights Trial Of PSG Chief Al-Khelaifi And Ex-FIFA Official Valcke Opens

+Lauber resigned from his post in July and both men are under investigation for "obstructing criminal proceedings".

+Cristina Castellote, one of the prosecutors, said the complaints "have no influence on the validity" of the evidence in the trial in Bellinzona.

 Al-Khelaifi, who is also chairman of Qatar-owned broadcaster beIN Media, is charged with inciting Valcke to commit "aggravated criminal mismanagement."
-The hearing, which has already been delayed because of the coronavirus pandemic, is scheduled to last until September 25 at the Federal Criminal Court of Bellinzona.
+The trial, which has already been delayed because of the coronavirus pandemic, is scheduled to last until September 25.

-If the hearing runs its course, it will be the first judgement handed down in Switzerland, the seat of most international sports organisations, on the 20 or so proceedings opened in the last five years surrounding FIFA.
+- Cloud of suspicion - If the trial runs its course, it will be the first judgement handed down in Switzerland, the seat of most international sports organisations, on the 20 or so proceedings opened in the last five years surrounding FIFA.

-But it opens under another cloud as suspicions of collusion between the Swiss prosecution and FIFA have undermined its credibility.

-Valcke, who until 2015 was the right-hand man of now ousted FIFA president Sepp Blatter, faces the bulk of the charges.
-He appears in two separate cases of television rights corruption and faces up to five years in prison if found guilty.
+Valcke, who until 2015 was the right-hand man of now ousted FIFA president Sepp Blatter, faces the bulk of the charges linked to two separate cases of television rights corruption.

 The 59-year-old Frenchman stands accused of wanting to transfer the middle East and North Africa rights for screening the 2026 and 2030 World Cups to beIN Media, in exchange for "unwarranted benefits" from Al-Khelaifi.